 - Adults & Crafts Crate (materials, tools, & instructions for craft projects)

 If you sign up for something like the Monthly Coloring Club (see below), which offers a digital subscription option, you could potentially share a subscription with friends or family members.
 Each month, you’d simply print out enough coloring pages for each of the others sharing your subscription.

-- Monthly Coloring Club (coloring pages with different themes including digital option) *from only $4/month
+- The Artistry of Coloring Club (digital coloring pages with different themes including digital option) *from only $7/month

 Only Sign up for Your Birthday Month

 Want to treat yourself but don’t want to be locked into a monthly subscription?
 Consider getting a box for yourself just on your birthday month.
 Choose a box that you’re really interested in, so that you know you’ll be receiving something you’re excited about.